 Maintaining diversification also plays a role in risk control.
-Portfolios will normally hold between 30 and 40 securities and upon initial purchase, securities will normally range from 1 to 3% of the overall portfolio.
-In addition, we seek to limit a single position to no more than 7% of the portfolio, and we normally pare back when the position reaches 5% of the portfolio.
+Depending on the equity strategy, portfolios will normally hold between 30 and 50 securities and upon initial purchase, securities will normally range from 1 to 3% of the overall portfolio.
+In addition, we seek to limit a single position to a maximum of 7% of the portfolio, and we normally pare back when the position reaches 5% of the portfolio.
 Additionally, we generally attempt to limit exposure to 25% in any one sector.